stevehanstudio/stevehan.dev-framer-motion/README.md

 * [Making dark and light more gradients with 'background-image' in Tailwind CSS (StackOverFlow)](https://stackoverflow.com/questions/68599939/make-gradient-in-dark-mode-background-image-work-with-simple-background-backg)

-* [Examples of black & blue gradients](https://www.eggradients.com/category/black-and-blue-gradient) - I reference this in coming up with my color scheme.
+* [Examples of black & blue gradients](https://www.eggradients.com/category/black-and-blue-gradient) - I referenced this in coming up with my color scheme.

 * [Dark Mode Animation (CodePen)](https://codepen.io/stevehanstudio/pen/poKEmxg) - I used this as inspiration in coming up with my dark mode switch.